 The output compliance refers to the maximum voltage which can be generated at the output of the DAC to meet the specifications.
-When voltages greater than that specified for the output compliance are generated, the AD9831 may not meet the specifications listed in the data sheet.
+When voltages greater than that specified for the output compliance are generated, the AD9830 may not meet the specifications listed in the data sheet.
+For the AD9830, the maximum voltage which can be generated by the DAC is 1V.